nicholasvoltani/nicholasvoltani.github.io/content/20250711 Estudos para P2.md

 > "The construction of standard economic theory - the neoclassical synthesis - starts by examining bartering such as might take place at a village fair and proceeds by tacking production, capital assets, money, and financial assets onto the basic model.
 The village fair paradigm shows that a decentralized market mechanism can lead to a coherent result, but it cannot explain the periodic rupturing of coherence as an **endogenous** phenomenon.
 In Keynes' view the rupturing of coherence originates in financial usages and spreads by way of investment activity.
 In order to explain how this takes place it is necessary to abandon the village fair paradigm and the definition of money as merely an expediter of transactions."
 (MINSKY, 1977, p.
 21; grifo meu)

 > "What we have in the financial instability hypothesis is a theory of how a capitalist economy endogenously generates a financial structure which is susceptible to financial crises and how the normal functioning of financial markets in the resulting boom economy will trigger a financial crisis."
 (MINSKY, 1977, p.
 25)

+> "Stable growth is inconsistent with the manner in which investment is determined in an economy in which debt-financed ownership of capital-assets exists and in which the extent to which such debt-financing can be carried is determined by the market.
+It follows that the fundamental instability of a capitalist economy is upward.
+The tendency to transform doing well into a speculative investment boom is the basic instability in a capitalist economy" (MINSKY, 1977, p.
+24)

 ### Manias, pânicos e crises (Kindleberger & Aliber, 2005)